upperlinecode/intro-to-swift/day-1/intro-string-methods.md

 [Full list of String instance properties and instance methods in Swift](https://developer.apple.com/library/prerelease/mac/documentation/Swift/Reference/Swift_String_Structure/index.html#//apple_ref/doc/uid/TP40015181-CH1-DontLinkElementID_31)

 - Open up a new sandbox and assign your name to a variable called myName.
 To use an instance property or method on a string, just attach the property/method to the end of the string or variable with a "."
 Give it a try!
 What happens when you type in myName.uppercaseString on the next line?

 ####More tools:
 ```Swift
 var greeting = "Hi!
 My name is Jim, what's yours?"
 ```

-  - To retrieve, or return, a single character in a string, start by adding square brackets at the end of the string:
+- To retrieve, or return, a single character in a string, start by adding square brackets at the end of the string.
 ```Swift
 greeting[]
 ```

 - Inside the brackets, we'll add the location, or index, of the first character in the string:
 ```Swift
 greeting[greeting.startIndex]. //This works the same way for the endIndex property.
 ```

 - To get an index in the middle of a string, we can add the advancedBy(), successor(), or predecessor() methods after startIndex() or endIndex().
 For instance, one way to return the "!" from this string would be like this:

 ```Swift